 No financial compensation is available in driving test appeal cases.
 In other words you will not receive any compensation for any costs associated with either failing your test or in taking the appeal.

-There is a stamp duty of 18 euro payable to the District Court Office on the application for a Notice of Appeal to the District Court.
+There is a small stamp duty payable to the District Court Office on the application for a Notice of Appeal to the District Court.

 If your solicitor represents you in court, bear in mind that solicitors in Ireland are required to fully inform you in writing of all professional fees in advance.
 If it is not possible to give you a definite sum, they must estimate a sum (or at the very least describe the basis upon which charges or fees will be calculated).